devnull-cz/c-prog-lang/modules/linking.md

 To save time the files are usually compiled individually and then linked into the binary using a _runtime linker_ (sometimes called a _link editor_, or just a *linker*), a program usually called `ld`.
-This program also takes care of adding dependencies on dynamic libraries to the resulting binary.
+This program also takes care of adding dependencies on dynamic libraries to the resulting binary, performing relocations (for relative addressing), etc.

 It works like this (assuming all source code files changed):